-As with the three prior editions, the authors have considered the dynamic (in the sense of moving and everchanging) aspects of music performance and listening as well as important influences of prior experiences on present behaviors.
+As with the four prior editions, the authors have considered the dynamic (in the sense of moving and everchanging) aspects of music performance and listening as well as important influences of prior experiences on present behaviors.
 No human musical activity results solely from willful interaction with music.
 Cultural influences, learning, and biological constraints are as crucial as motivation, reward, and any "inherent" properties of the musical stimulus.
-Gaston's (1957, p.
-25) statement, from over two score years ago, remains significant:
+Gaston's (1957) statement, from over a half century ago, remains significant:

 To each musical experience is brought the sum of an individual's attitudes, beliefs, prejudices, conditionings in terms of time and place in which he lived.
 To each response, also, he brings his own physiological needs, unique neurological and endocrinological systems with their distinctive attributes.
-He brings, in all of this, his total entity as a unique individual.1
+He brings, in all of this, his total entity as a unique individual. $(p.
+25)^1$